 3D printing is an amazing technology, there’s no doubt about that.
-Thousands, if not hundreds of thousands of people have used – and do use – 3D printing to make great products, save money, and come up with new designs.
+Thousands, if not hundreds of thousands of people have used, 3D printing to make great products, save money, and come up with new designs.
 These different types of printers are known for their versatility.

 However, there are some problems that 3D printers can fall prey to – just like any other technology.
 Whether you use a commercial 3D printer or you have a private model, you’ve probably encountered one of the common 3D printing problems and difficulties with the technology.